propelling-coding/Void-gaming-tutorial/README.md

 flatpak install flathub net.davidotek.pupgui2
 ```

-# Eync - IMPORTANT!!!
+# IMPORTANT!!!

-For whatever reason, esync is not configured on void, which leads to many games being unable to run.
-This is because it has been replaced by NTsync, which is now installed into the Linux kernel, however if it is incompatible, a fallback is necessary.
+For whatever reason, esync (and fsync) are not configured on void, which leads to many games being unable to run.
+This is because it has been replaced by NTsync, which is now installed into the Linux kernel.
+However if NTsync is incompatible, a fallback is necessary.
 To configure these, you must raise the vm.max_map_count, and the nofile limit.

 Firstly, insert vm.max_map_count=262144 in the file /etc/sysctl.conf.
 Then, run sudo sysctl -p, which will update the config.
 Finally, run cat /proc/sys/vm/max_map_count, which should print 262144.